Skip To The Main Content

 • New York 1998

-Bryce has represented a wide variety of businesses in commercial and business tort disputes as both claimant and defendant.
+A Fellow of the American College of Trial Lawyers, Bryce has represented a wide variety of businesses in commercial and business tort disputes as both claimant and defendant.
 He has successfully litigated disputes to conclusion in state and federal courts and arbitral forums across the United States.
-He is recognized by Chambers USA in New York Insurance (Band 1) and Nationwide Insurance, where sources describe him as “truly an exceptional lawyer” who is “very hard-working,” “very bright,” “well regarded” and “smart in his approach.”
+He is recognized by Chambers USA in New York Insurance (Band 1) and Nationwide Insurance, where sources describe him as “truly an exceptional” and “stand-out lawyer,” who is “very hard-working,” “very bright,” “well regarded” and “a great strategist who’s also great in court,” and “smart in his approach.”
 The Legal 500 U.S. recognizes Bryce in the “Hall of Fame” in Insurance and as a “Leading Lawyer” in General Commercial Disputes, where sources note he is “very sharp,” “has an impressive record in fraud and False Claims Act litigation,” “[his] strategic insights are unmatched” and “[h]e delivers results while also being fun to work with.”
 He is also recognized as a national “Litigation Star” by Euromoney’s Benchmark Litigation.
 Bryce was also recognized by Law360 as a 2020 “MVP” in Insurance.

 Bryce received his B.A., cum laude, from Dartmouth College in 1994.
 He graduated from Columbia University School of Law in 1997, where he was a Harlan Fiske Stone Scholar.
 Prior to joining the Firm, he served as a law clerk for the late United States District Judge Shirley Wohl Kram in the Southern District of New York.

 Bryce has served as a chair of the Firm’s Legal Personnel and Pro Bono Committees.
-Bryce is currently a member of the boards of directors of Volunteers of Legal Service Inc. (VOLS) and the off-Broadway theater company Playwrights Horizons.
+Bryce is currently a member of the board of trustees of the off-Broadway theater company Playwrights Horizons.

 News & Events